 A Look at CBT and Behavioral Coaching Techniques

-Given its excellent track record for helping patients with depression, anxiety, and other disorders, techniques from CBT are now being used in a non-therapeutic way to help individuals challenge debilitating beliefs, enhance motivation, self-worth, and problem-solving abilities.
+Given its excellent track record for helping patients with depression, anxiety, and other disorders, techniques from CBT are now being used for the general population to help individuals challenge debilitating beliefs and enhance motivation, self-worth, and problem-solving abilities.

-Cognitive Behavioral Coaching (CBC) is a fusion of Cognitive Behavioral Therapy, Rational Emotive Therapy, solution-focused approaches, Goal Setting Theory, and Social Cognitive Theory (Palmer, 2008).
-Drawing on these evidence-based psychological models, behavioral coaching is now one of the most researched, effective, and extensively used forms of coaching.
+Cognitive Behavioral Coaching (CBC) is a fusion of Cognitive Behavioral Therapy, Rational Emotive Therapy, solution-focused approaches, Goal-Setting Theory, and Social Cognitive Theory (Palmer, 2008).
+Drawing on these evidence-based psychological models, behavioral coaching is a promising form of coaching.

-Both CBT and CBC are collaborative and goal-oriented in nature, but Cognitive Behavioral Coaching focuses only on the present as a way to change the future.
-In contrast, Cognitive Behavioral Therapy also delves into the past and explores pathology to understand the client’s presenting problems.
+Both CBT and CBC are collaborative and goal oriented, but Cognitive Behavioral Coaching focuses only on the present as a way to change the future.
+In contrast, Cognitive-Behavioral Therapy also delves into the past and explores pathology to understand the client’s presenting problems.